The Guide to ABS Injection Molding

 Get Quote

-Why ABS Plastic?
-Benefits of Injection Molded ABS Parts
+Why ABS?
+Benefits of Injection Molded Acrylonitrile Butadiene Styrene Parts

-Due to its excellent properties, ABS (Acrylonitrile Butadiene Styrene) has long been a favorite in the injection molding industry.
+Due to its excellent properties, ABS (Acrylonitrile Butadiene Styrene) has long been a favourite in the injection molding industry.
 But what makes it so preferred?

 Toughness and impact resistance: ABS is renowned for its high impact strength, making it suitable for applications that require durability and robustness.